-- Enter the two-digit number for the DND message from the preceding table. - 3.
-If applicable, enter the additional text for the DND description, if applicable.
-See "Using the Dialpad Buttons to Enter Characters" on page 17 for dialpad character descriptions. - 4.
-Press (Speaker) or lift and replace the handset.
+- Enter the two-digit number for the DND message from the preceding table. - Press the SCROLL menu button (5340 IP Phones only), and then press the PREVIOUS or NEXT menu buttons to scroll through the list. - 3.
+If applicable, enter the additional text for the DND description.
+See "Using the Dialpad Buttons to Enter Characters" on page 25 for dialpad character descriptions. - 4.
+Press (1) (Speaker) or the ACCEPT menu button (5340 IP Phones only).